 - that the other spouse left the marital home and did not intend to return, and

-- the spouse will need to prove that the abandoning spouse has been out of the home for at least one year with no contact having been made with the spouse still living in the marital residence.
+- The spouse will need to prove that the abandoning spouse has been out of the home for at least one year, with no contact made with the spouse still living in the marital residence.

-There are a number of grounds for divorce that you can utilize.
+There are several grounds for divorce that you can utilize.
 Talk to a divorce and family attorney and find out which ground or grounds best meet your needs.

 Infidelity, Adultery & Divorce FAQsHow do I find out if my spouse has cheated on me?